4shutosh/mindgraph/Readme.md

 # MindGraph - WIP

 I was building a knowledge based decision tree, where a set of decisions kept re appearing - in which copying the entire subtree for each was not viable.
 I could not find any tool which does linking of nodes in a clean fashion.

-Here is my attempt to build to solve that usecase.
-This will be a keyboard first, mindgraph - a mindmap where you can hyperlink nodes - so a graph :)
+Here is my attempt to solve that usecase.
+This will be a keyboard first mindgraph - a mindmap where you can hyperlink nodes - so a graph :)

 ![mindgraph](demo.png)